bdwill/PureStoragePGroupVeeamSnap/README.md

 ### Known Limitations

 This version only supports volume-based Protection Groups.
 If your Protection Group's members are hosts or host groups, the script will not work.
+I anticipate fixing this in an upcoming release as well as adding the ability to specify a volume instead of a Protection Group.
+Additionally, this script doesn't limit to the number of snapshots taken so please monitor your usage.
+A future version will address this issue as well.

 Author: Brandon Willmott, Pure Storage Systems Engineer